cloudcity/deathstare/README.md

 All of the needed set up is done in your own project, for now we recommend starting with a newly generated Rails app.
-You don't even need the app directory if you're not using it!

 Add deathstare to your `Gemfile`: